smlavine/tmp/SETUP.md

 This is a log of the steps I've taken so far in setting up ```tmp``` on my server.

+1. Create a new user.
+You can name it whatever you want but ```tmp``` seems like a good one.
+This is the user that people will SSH into to use the service.

+	useradd -m tmp  # If you want, set a shell for easier administration passwd tmp  # For now, at least, give the user a strong password

+2. Add the following to the end of your ```/etc/ssh/sshd_config```:

+	Match User tmp
+		ForceCommand /home/tmp/tmp-login

+This will make it so that those logging in as ```tmp``` can do nothing except interact with the tmp service.

+3. If you have password authentication disabled, add your public SSH key to ```/home/tmp/.ssh/authorized_keys```.

-1. Set tmp and www.tmp CNAME records for my domain, smlavine.com.
+4. Set tmp and www.tmp CNAME records for my domain, smlavine.com.

-2. Make a new HTTP site using nginx.
+5. Make a new HTTP site using nginx.
 This is where the uploaded files will be accessible by the world.

 This is the nginx server config I wrote: